Thai coconut shrimp soup – Tom Kha takes less than 30 minutes to make yet is light, creamy and full of flavors. A must make.

-So, regardless of the temperature wherever you are this Thai soup shrimp coconut milk recipe will not disappoint.
+So, regardless of the temperature wherever you are this Thai Coconut Shrimp Soup will not disappoint.

-Thai Coconut Soup with Shrimp - Tom Kha takes less than 30 minutes to make yet is light, creamy and full of flavors.
+Thai Coconut Shrimp Soup Recipe - Tom Kha takes less than 30 minutes to make yet is light, creamy and full of flavors.
 A must make.

 - 2 tablespoons coriander leaves